 Day One — Marion & Lake James

 You have arrived in the mountains!
 Take a deep breath and make your way toward historic Marion, which offers a great base camp for adventure.
-Explore the 310 District along Main Street where you’ll find an eclectic collection of boutiques, galleries, restaurants, bakeries and breweries.
+Explore Marion's Main Street where you’ll find an eclectic collection of boutiques, galleries, restaurants, bakeries and breweries.

 Take a walk along the Catawba River on the Joseph McDowell Historic Catawba River Greenway and take a tour of Carson House to learn more about the history of the town and one of its prominent families.